SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

 > * 15.1 Overview
 > * 15.2 Measures of Query Cost
 > * 15.3 Selection Operation
+>   * 15.3.1 Selections Using File Scans and Indices
+>   * 15.3.2 Selections Involving Comparisons
+>   * 15.3.3 Implementation of Complex Selections
 > * 15.4 Sorting
 > * 15.5 Join Operation
 > * 15.6 Other Operations